148 results found

 Nagler A, Dholaria B, Labopin M, et al., 2020, Bone marrow versus mobilized peripheral blood stem cell graft in T-cell-replete haploidentical transplantation in acute lymphoblastic leukemia, LEUKEMIA, Vol: 34, Pages: 2766-2775, ISSN: 0887-6924

-Ghani R, Mullish BH, McDonald JA, et al., 2020, 1144 FECAL MICROBIOTA TRANSPLANT FOR MULTI-DRUG RESISTANT ORGANISMS: IMPROVED CLINICAL OUTCOMES BEYOND INTESTINAL DECOLONISATION, Gastroenterology, Vol: 158, ISSN: 0016-5085
+Ghani R, Mullish BH, McDonald JA, et al., 2020, 1144 FECAL MICROBIOTA TRANSPLANT FOR MULTI-DRUG RESISTANT ORGANISMS: IMPROVED CLINICAL OUTCOMES BEYOND INTESTINAL DECOLONISATION, Publisher: Elsevier BV, ISSN: 0016-5085

 Penack O, Peczynski C, van der Werf S, et al., 2020, Association of Serum Ferritin Levels Before Start of Conditioning With Mortality After alloSCT - A Prospective, Non-interventional Study of the EBMT Transplant Complications Working Party, FRONTIERS IN IMMUNOLOGY, Vol: 11, ISSN: 1664-3224